SaturnTsen/saturntsen.github.io/docs/notes/UM-CV/UM-CV 17 3D Vision.md

 Mesh head
   - 3d triangle mesh

-**Problem of Mesh deformation** The topology is fixed by the inital mesh - All predictions are homomorphic to the initial mesh.
+**Problem of Mesh deformation** The topology is fixed by the initial mesh - All predictions are topologically equivalent to the initial mesh.

 **Mesh R-CNN Pipeline**